These are a few featured KPAA Construction Consulting projects:

 City of San Diego

-An out-of-state builder hired KPA Associates, Inc. to conduct quality assurance inspections during the build-out of two large multi-unit apartment developments on sites near San Diego’s Mission Valley, KPAA principal architect Tom Jenkins monitored the work, keeping a close eye on elements that are frequently the subject of construction defect litigation.
-Tom made regular visits to each site to check that firestopping, draftstops, and balcony waterproofing were being done properly.
+An out-of-state builder hired KPA Associates, Inc. to conduct quality assurance inspections during the build-out of two large multi-unit apartment developments on sites near San Diego’s Mission Valley, KPAA staff monitored the work, keeping a close eye on elements that are frequently the subject of construction defect litigation.
+Particular attention was paid to firestopping, draftstops, and balcony waterproofing.
 The projects were completed successfully and continue to be litigation-free.

 KPAA EVALUATES HOMES FOR MAJOR SOUTHLAND BUILDER